Sneakin' Sally Through the Alley

-Sneakin' Sally Through the Alley is the debut solo album by Robert Palmer, released in 1974.
-It was his first effort after three album releases co-fronting the band Vinegar Joe.
+Sneakin' Sally Through the Alley is the debut solo album by the English singer Robert Palmer, released in 1974.
+It followed three album releases co-fronting the band Vinegar Joe.

 Palmer is backed by The Meters and Lowell George of Little Feat.
 Multiple reviewers have commented that Palmer sang confidently on this album, despite being backed by more accomplished musicians such as Lowell George, Art Neville and New Orleans singer-songwriter Allen Toussaint.

 The album peaked at No. 107 in the Billboard 200.
 "Get Outside", which was released as the B-side to "Which of Us Is the Fool", a single from Palmer's next album Pressure Drop, bubbled under the Billboard Hot 100, peaking at No. 105.
 Neither the album nor its singles charted in the UK however.

+Composition

+Sneakin' Sally Through the Alley is based in rhythm.
+Sam Sutherland called it "a polished and energetic primer in sophisticated body rhythms."
+As with Palmer's other early albums, it is a synthesis of "improvised funk grooves, New Orleans R&B and tasty original".
+Charles Shaar Murray described the music as being "of the precision-tooled remote-control funk variety".
+Tony Stewart considered the record to be, "considering his company of musos and recording locations, a predictable achievement in style: rhythmic R&B funk."
+According to Richard Williams, the tracks are "suffused with southern soul."
+As Smash Hits writer Mary Harron describes, the album set the tone for Palmer's next few albums in that it is characterised by "stylish funk" and "an immaculately tasteful choice of cover versions plus his own material," and notes that the material was contemporaneously labelled blue-eyed soul.

+Much of the music was improvised in the studio as Palmer encouraged the rhythm musicians to play while he improvised his own percussive vocals atop.
+This was a process he later abandoned, saying in 1996: "I don't work that way anymore.
+I know better now.
+But I was trying for that funk-jam feel.
+The point was to get this groove I always had a feel for.
+And I got it, even more than I'd even hoped for."
+Palmer was initially intimidated by his assemblage of session musicians; in 1988, he commented: "The studio was full of these big black men from a heavy R&B church tradition, and I walked in and thought Yoiks!
+I was paying the bill but it felt like an audition.
+I swallowed hard and said, OK, everybody plugged in?
+Let's go.
+And 16 bars into the first tune they went, Hey, wait a minute.
+What did you say your name was?"

 Songs

 While most of the songs on the album were originals, the album also contained a few covers: